stefaleon/Todos-API/README.md

 * Add the models folder.
 * Create index.js and setup mongoose.
 * Create todo.js, setup the todo schema and create the model.

+## 02 Routes

+* Add the routes folder.
+* Create todos.js and add a GET route.
+* Use the todos routes with an "/api/todos" prefix.